Treyson-Grange/JukeTUI/README.md

+# IMPORTANT

+This is legacy code before Spotify decided to deprecate the recommendation system.
+This branch is more out of hope than anything that Spotify brings the endpoint back.

+See [Issue 16](https://github.com/Treyson-Grange/JukeTUI/issues/16) for more information

 # JukeTUI

 JukeTUI is a command-line interface (TUI) application that allows users to control Spotify, manage playback, and receive music recommendations through an intuitive jukebox system.